sveltejs/kit/documentation/docs/13-configuration.md

 An object containing zero or more of the following `string` values:

-* `assets` — an absolute path, or a path relative to `base`, where your app's files are served from.
+- `assets` — an absolute path, or a path relative to `base`, where your app's files are served from.
 This is useful if your files are served from a storage bucket of some kind
-* `base` — a root-relative (i.e. starts with `/`) path that specifies where your app is served from.
+- `base` — a root-relative (i.e. starts with `/`) path that specifies where your app is served from.
 This allows the app to live on a non-root path

 #### prerender

 See [Prerendering](#prerendering).
 An object containing zero or more of the following:

-* `crawl` — determines whether SvelteKit should find pages to prerender by following links from the seed page(s)
+- `crawl` — determines whether SvelteKit should find pages to prerender by following links from the seed page(s)
-* `enabled` — set to `false` to disable prerendering altogether
+- `enabled` — set to `false` to disable prerendering altogether
-* `force` — if `true`, a page that fails to render will _not_ cause the entire build to fail
+- `force` — if `true`, a page that fails to render will _not_ cause the entire build to fail
-* `pages` — an array of pages to prerender, or start crawling from (if `crawl: true`).
+- `pages` — an array of pages to prerender, or start crawling from (if `crawl: true`).
 The `*` string includes all non-dynamic routes (i.e. pages with no `[parameters]` )

 #### target

 Specifies an element to mount the app to.
 It must be a DOM selector that identifies an element that exists in your template file.
 If unspecified, the app will be mounted to `document.body`.

+#### vite

+A [Vite config object](https://vitejs.dev/config), or a function that returns one.
+Not all configuration options can be set, since SvelteKit depends on certain values being configured internally.